 The Future Teachers and Leaders of Color program is renamed as the Alhadeff Future Teachers of Color.

 Under the leadership of dean Mike Trevisan, the college successfully petitioned the Board of Regents to divide one of its departments (ELSSECP).
-Beginning July 1, in addition to the longstanding Department of Teaching and Learning, the college will also have the Department of Kinesiology and Educational Psychology, as well as the Department of Educational Leadership and Sport Management.
+Following the Regents’ approval on May 3, in addition to the longstanding Department of Teaching and Learning, the college began hosting the Department of Kinesiology and Educational Psychology, as well as the Department of Educational Leadership and Sport Management.